PlayStation®Network: About Ratings and Parental Controls

 PEGI ONLINE

-The following is an explanation of the age ratings and parental controls available for the games, comics and videos on the PlayStation®Store.
+The following is an explanation of the age ratings and parental controls available for the games and applications on the PlayStation®Store.

 A GUIDE TO AGE RATINGS FOR VIDEO GAMES